Skip to main content

 Do you have any rooms for halal or kosher observant students, or for those with other dietary requirements?

-We don’t have any specific rooms for those with special dietary requirements, but we work with students to accommodate their dietary requirements where possible.
+We don’t have specific rooms for those with special dietary requirements, but we work with students to accommodate their needs where possible.
 At least one vegan or vegetarian option is available at every meal in Ramsay, and a range of special dietary needs can be catered for in Formal Hall.

 Is there an option to self-cater at Magdalene?

 All Magdalene students are encouraged to eat together in Ramsay or in Formal Hall.
-However, we appreciate that most postgraduate students remain at College even when the kitchen are closed, and therefore need cooking facilities.
-Most postgraduate gyp or kitchen areas are equipped with an oven, hob, combination microwave, freezer, kettle and toaster, and a fridge either in the gyp, or in individual rooms.
+However, we appreciate that most postgraduate students remain at College even when the kitchens are closed and therefore need cooking facilities.
+Most postgraduate gyp or kitchen areas are equipped with an oven, hob, combination microwave, freezer, kettle, and toaster, with a fridge either in the gyp or in individual rooms.

 Do I have to pay for my room during vacations?

 Yes.
-As postgraduate students are meant to be resident at the College for the vast majority of their course, the Postgraduate Accommodation Licence runs throughout the year, with no breaks.
-However, students working away from the University can apply for a rent rebate.
+As postgraduate students are expected to be in residence for most of their course, the Postgraduate Accommodation Licence runs throughout the year without breaks.
+However, students who are working away from the University can apply for a rent rebate.